yuno-payments/yuno-sdk-ios/README.md

 func yunoPaymentResult(_ result: Yuno.Result) { ... }
 func yunoEnrollmentResult(_ result: Yuno.Result) { ... }
 ```

+## Appearance

+YunoSDK allows the modification of the appearance of some of its components, allowing you to specify the font and some colors, we have some examples in [documentation](./README.md)

 ## Author

 Yuno Payments Inc.